Intermax-Cloudsourcing/blur/README.md

                 'email' => 'faker:email',
                 // Add more columns as needed
             ],
-            // 'chunk_size' => 2000, // Optional: Set a custom chunk size for processing
+            // 'chunk_size' => 2000, // Optional: Set a chunk size; higher is faster but will use more memory
             // 'keys' => ['id'], // Optional: Specify when the automatic discovery won't work
             // 'method' => 'update', // Optional: Use 'clear' to truncate the table instead ],